AleBianchi71/AleBianchi71/README.md

-### Hola soy Ale Bianchi y te doy la bienvenida a mi GitGub, se bienvenido a pasar por los repositorios para ver lo que estuve haciendo 👋
+### Hola soy Ale Bianchi y te doy la bienvenida a mi GitHub, se bienvenido a pasar por los repositorios para ver lo que estuve haciendo 👋
-Hello, I'm Ale Bianchi and I welcome you to my GitGub, welcome to go through the repositories to see what I've been doing
+Hello, I'm Ale Bianchi and I welcome you to my GitHub, welcome to go through the repositories to see what I've been doing

 <!--
 **AleBianchi71/AleBianchi71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.